 I understand how the world works.

 “All right, Miss Crowder.
 I see we understand each other.”
-Mr. Van nods, dips his head to Grandpa and Connie, and ducks out the front door.
+Mr. Price nods, dips his head to Grandpa and Connie, and ducks out the front door.
 The sheriff follows him.
-Mr. Wall stares at me a few moments longer, a question lingering in his eyes, and then he leaves, too, shutting the door carefully behind him.
+Mr. Wall stares at me a few moments longer, a question lingering in his pale-blue eyes.
+Then he leaves, too, shutting the door carefully behind him.

 Connie’s massive bosoms rise as she sucks in a deep breath, getting ready to rip me a new one.

 I bolt for the bathroom.
 Like I did for the first two months or so, I turn on the fan and flush the toilet as I puke.